 Term life insurance covers you only for a segment of time, but it helpfully protects dependents and beneficiaries in the unfortunate circumstance that the policyholder passes away prematurely.
 That’s why these kinds of life insurance policies have an effect only during certain intervals which are usually 10, 20, or 30 years.

-- Continue the policy until age 80-95 (depending on the company) at an increasing premium, or
+- Continue the policy until age 80-95 (depending on the company) at an increased premium, or

 Shopping for term life insurance means deciding how many years you want to cover, especially during periods when you are providing for dependents and handling a household.
 In the ideal situation, you will have this insurance only as long as you need it.
 You’ll need term life insurance primarily when you: